 Archaeologists verify history by excavating and examining relics (human remains) for genetic patterns that confirm origins and lifestyles of different peoples.
 Using modern equipment, it is possible to trace the origin (race) of bones from a human skeleton.
 Though we are all humans, we are demarcated in different groups, where we naturally belong.
 From these natural groups, we obtain our identity and culture, before we engage other people and institutions.
 Family, culture, race and society of origin are parts of our undeniable facticity and foundations for launching into, and relating with the world.

 There has been some confusion among people who seek higher reputation by aligning with ‘superior’ cultures and institutions.
 Their alignment with other cultures and institutions often come in partial or total denial and contempt of their origins – facticity.
-Recently, some Africans manifest the zeal to adopt other identities (religious, social or institutional) that appear nobler than their natural society.
+Recently, some Africans manifest the zeal to adopt other identities (religious, social or institutional) that appear nobler than their original society.
 Some African Christians support alienating religious dictates over existential concerns of their cultures, not because they are objectively right, but because they come from ‘religious’ people.
 Some African Muslims fight and destroy properties in their locality, as support for religious occurrences in the Middle East.

 Culture is a people’s way of life.
 It is characterized by how a particular people see themselves and others, and how they interact with environment for sustenance.
 Through enlightenment, some cultures have developed better methods and technical tools for solving human problems than other cultures.
 These cultures appear superior to others because of their ability to develop better methods for social and environmental adaptation.
 Hence, some people from supposedly “inferior” cultures align with the more progressive cultures as justification of their higher civility.